ugo-emekauwa/hx-html-plugin-auto-installer/README.md

     ```python
     hxdp_remote_workspace_directory = "/home/admin/tmp_hx_vc_html_plugin_install/"
     ```
-7. Set the value of the variable named `hxdp_service_controller_vm_ip_address` with the IP address of one of the service controller VMs in the targeted Cisco HyperFlex cluster.
+7. Set the value of the variable named `hxdp_service_controller_vm_ip_address` with the IP address of the targeted Cisco HyperFlex cluster or one of the underlying service controller VMs.
 The value must be a string.
-For example, here is an entry that sets the IP address to **198.18.135.103**:
+For example, here is an entry that sets the IP address to **198.18.135.100**:
     ```python
-    hxdp_service_controller_vm_ip_address = "198.18.135.103"
+    hxdp_service_controller_vm_ip_address = "198.18.135.100"
     ```
 8. Set the value of the variable named `hxdp_service_controller_vm_username` with the username of the credentials that will be used to access the targeted Cisco HyperFlex cluster.
 The value must be a string.
 For example, here is an entry that sets the username to **admin**:
     ```python